-Note: AThis is an updated version of the development agreement that was submitted to a May 11, 2009 public hearing on this proposal is scheduled for May 11, 2009.
-It is anticipated that anthis updated development agreement will be submitted to the Town Council in late May 2009 and that incorporates it will incorporate amendments based on the May 11 public hearing and other public comments, advisory board comments, additional technical reports, further staff analysis, and further discussions between the Town Council and University Board of Trustees.
-It is anticipated that a second public hearing on the updated proposed agreement will be conducted on June 15, 2009.
+Note: This is an updated version of the development agreement that was submitted to a public hearing on May 11, 2009.
+This draft incorporates changes based on comments made at the May 11, 2009 public hearing, a May 21 meeting of the Town Council and Trustees, and Town Council discussions on June 8, as well as advisory board comments, additional technical reports, and further staff analysis.
+A second public hearing on this updated proposed agreement will be conducted on June 15, 2009.